flypenguin/hugo-flypenguin-de/content/post/2018/2018-01-20-arch-full-disk-encryption-btrfs-on-efi-systems.md

 $ mount /dev/sda1 /mnt/boot
 ```

-**NOTE:** <span class="lang:default decode:true crayon-inline ">/boot</span> is _not_ on an encrypted partition 😉 , and the leading "<span class="lang:default decode:true crayon-inline">@</span>" is a convention for subvolumes which should be mounted somewhere.
-I also don't use <span class="lang:default decode:true crayon-inline ">compress=...</span>  parameters, cause I don't need / want transparent compression.
+**NOTE:** `/boot` is _not_ on an encrypted partition 😉 , and the leading "`@`" is a convention for subvolumes which should be mounted somewhere.
+I also don't use `compress=...`  parameters, cause I don't need / want transparent compression.

 ## Install arch